 MudSling_LC fits with the standard fitment street biased Metzler Tourance Next, Michelin Anakee, Continental TKC 70.

 MudSling_LC also fits Michelin Anakee Wild, as well as Continental TKC80 knobbies on the standard 2013+ 1200GS_LC .
-Customers have reported that Hidenau K60 Scouts fit as well on the standard GS, while others have reported rubbing the MudSling when the tire is new.
+Come customers have reported that Hidenau K60 Scouts are a close fit on the standard GS, while others have reported rubbing the MudSling when the tire is new.
 Hidenau K60 Scouts DO NOT fit the GSA, so because Hidenau do not fit consistently, we do not recommend using them with MudSling.
 Pirelli Scorpion Trail II are a close fit.
-TKC80’s fit a standard GS shown here, but DO NOT fit GSA.
+TKC80’s fit a standard GS shown here, but they DO NOT fit the GSA.

 Michelin Anakee Wild knobbies Do Fit on ADV shown below.